duncantl/RDAInfo/README.md

+## Table of Contents of an R .rda File

+The idea is to be able to read an R data file created via a call to save() without loading the R objects but providing a description of the top-level variables it contains.

 This is the start of an R-code implementation of reading an XDR-formatted RDA (rdata) archive.
 Since this is already implemented fully and efficiently in C (serialize.c), this version will not be competitive.